If you're interested in woodcarving, this is the place

-Our club meets at the S 5th Avenue Methodist Church in Wilmington,
+Our club meets at the Fifth Avenue United Methodist Church in Wilmington,

-NC, 9 am to noon on Thursdays, except on/near holidays.
-This church is the second oldest Methodist Church in Wilmington.
+NC, 9:00am to 11:00am on Thursdays, except on/near holidays.
+This church is the second oldest Methodist church in Wilmington.

 It was in this small building that Charlie Jones Soong, founder of China's Soong dynasty, was baptized on November 7, 1880